 This can cause your larynx to be flooded with stomach acid, which in turn causes hoarseness.

 If you have already developed a sore throat, you should take care of your voice immediately.
 The first step is to get a doctor’s advice – visit an ENT or physician as soon as possible.
 This helps you to confirm that you do have a more serious issue beyond a simple sore throat.
 If you have damaged your voice further, visiting a doctor and getting an early diagnosis will help you heal faster.

 Once you are certain that you are simply suffering from a simple sore throat, there are several natural techniques you can try to speed up healing:

-- Add some honey to hot water: the honey coats your throat and prevents further wear and tear while it heals.
+The honey coats your throat and prevents further wear and tear while it heals.
 Furthermore, it also helps soother your sore throat.

-- Take the time out: don’t try to push your voice.
+Don’t try to push your voice.
 If you have a sore throat, it means your voice is stressed out.
 Allow it the time to heal, and curtail any use of your voice to aid in healing.
 This includes speaking and whispering.

 Pushing Your Vocals too Far